 Adaptiiv's all-in-one solution includes easy to use software and hardware.
-Once a staff member can create a Uniform Thickness Bolus, graduating to modulated electron boluses requires just a few extra software steps.
-The printing process is the same.
+Once a staff member can create a Uniform Thickness Bolus, graduating to modulated electron boluses requires just a few extra steps in our software.
+The printing process is exactly the same.

 Conventional modulated boluses were never able to achieve optimum thickness or thinness in the correct areas, leading to sub-optimal treatment.

 By importing each patient's treatment plan through our point and click software, the ray-tracing algorithms embedded within the module evaluate the distance between the PTV and prescription isodose line to create a bolus that provides optimal dosimetry.